 “Do what works best for you,” Malloy advises.
 “Breakfast is not a predictor of weight loss or weight gain.
 If you’re not hungry, don’t feel pressured to eat.”

 If you find yourself having food cravings or dips in energy later in the morning, you may want to start to eat something.
 Even a handful of almonds can provide some fuel, Palinski-Wade says.
 Once you get used to a light breakfast, you can move on to eating more if you have more of an appetite for it.
+On the other hand, many people aren’t hungry in the morning because they eat sizable dinners at night.
+Eating less at night can help you wake up hungrier.

 You also should make the effort to eat something if you know you’ll have a busy day and may not be able to eat for a while, Malloy advises.